 One of the very first aspects that we’ll try to analyze and look into will be the usage of the platform.
 Or, in other words, just how user-friendly and accessible the site actually is.

-Once you’re on the front page of the site, you’ll be greeted by their interactive, video-based banner and a slogan - “Tomorrow is for the Taking”.
+Once you’re on the front page of the site, you’ll be greeted by their interactive, video-based banner and a slogan - “Explore your creativity.
+Join Skillshare to watch, play, learn, make, and discover.”.
 The idea of having a video-based banner isn’t necessarily an original one, but it’s still pretty cool to look at.

 Once you sign in and visit the course page (of a specific course that you want to enroll into), you’ll be greeted by an introductory video from the instructor and the lesson list.
 Truth be told, the interface itself is quite inviting - once you scroll down, you’ll see the course description, an overview of the instructor and related courses.
 Pretty neat and simple - easy to navigate and find your way around!